nielswitte/OpenSim-CMS/api/README.md

 | permissions       | Array     | The permission levels for the user (see permissions)              |

 ### Change profile picture
+Attach a profile picture to the given user, which will be resized to 250x250 pixels and displayed in the CMS for example next to comments and on the user's profile page.
+When you upload a new picture the previous picture will be overwritten.

 ```http
 PUT /api/user/<USER-ID>/picture/ HTTP/1.1